Medicare in Florida

 If you decide to stay with Original Medicare, but you need prescription drug coverage, you can sign up for a stand-alone Medicare Part D Prescription Drug Plan.
 These plans are available from private, Medicare-approved insurance companies.
 Although this coverage is optional, if you don’t enroll in a Medicare Prescription Drug Plan when you’re first eligible for Medicare, you could pay a late-enrollment penalty if you decide to get this coverage later on.

-You can also apply for a Medigap (Medicare Supplement) plan to work alongside your Original Medicare coverage.
+You can also apply for a Medigap (Medicare Supplement) insurance plan to work alongside your Original Medicare coverage.

 Medicare resources in Florida